 Sometimes it can be a real struggle to stay aboard the Savings Train.
-If your friends are all taking sexy beach vacations, or throwing lavish weddings, or even just posting gorgeous brunch snaps on social media, it can make it tough to stick with your own savings plan.
-That’s totally normal.
+If your friends are all taking sexy beach vacations, throwing lavish weddings, or even just posting gorgeous brunch snaps on social media, it can make it tough to stick with your own savings plan.
+That’s normal.

-If it helps you, remind yourself why you’re saving: so you can be a homeowner.
+If it helps, remind yourself why you’re saving: so you can be a homeowner.
 Sure, you could take a sunny beach vacation, too — but is it worth it, knowing you’ll have to keep renting?
 Or would you rather forego the brief luxury experience now in exchange for the years of satisfaction you’ll get once you’ve bought your house?

 Borrow less than you’re approved for

 When you get preapproved or approved for a mortgage, you might get excited at the possibilities you can imagine once you see that nice, big number.
 But remember, your preapproval limit is just that — a limit of what you’re approved for.